adobe/faast-path-to-beautiful-apps/chapters/chapter-1.md

 ## Download all required resources

 - Download the [resources package](../resources.zip)
-- Unzip it and place all content on your Desktop
+- Unzip it and place the content of the "resources" folder on the Desktop

 ## Create new Integration on I/O Console